 The Illinois School of Architecture Fabrication Shops are available for student, staff, and faculty use once the proper training has been acquired.
 To learn more download the ISoA Facilities Manual here.
 The ISoA Fabrication Shops are dedicated to providing a safe and well equipped environment where students are able to explore all aspects of design and fabrication.
 We provide comprehensive training on all Woodshop tools using a 3 Tiered training system.
 Tier 1 training is mandatory for anyone wishing to access and use the Fabrication Woodshop.
 All other training is optional but strongly encouraged.
 Sign up sheets for the various training tiers are located by the office door in the Woodshop.
-All training inquiries should be directed to Lowell Miller (Fabrication Coordinator/Shop Manager) and Austin Johnson (Graduate Assistant) at email@example.com.
+All training inquiries should be directed to Lowell Miller (Fabrication Coordinator/Shop Manager) at email@example.com.

 The Onsrud CNC router located in the Fabrication Shop is open for student, staff, and faculty jobs.
 Following are requirements for CNC cuts:

 -CNC fees are $30/hr for students, staff, and faculty jobs.
 CNC fees are $75/hr for personal, non-university, and public jobs.

 -All appointments must be made 48hrs in advance.
 All cuts are performed on a first come/first served basis.

 -Place in the cut queue is reserved once file is approved and material is on site.
 All materials must be submitted with a completed CNC milling request form.
 (Download)

 -All submitted files must be made and submitted in Rhino, no exceptions.

 We will work to complete your CNC cut in a timely manner.
 Most cuts completed between 3-5 business days from when file and material are approved.